.

-Robin Jolley started singing with the Melbourne group Windy and Warm whilst in his mid-teens.
-The band released one single in 1969, ''It Hurts Me So / Bread'' which saw no chart action.
-Neville Kent discovered him and enticed him to come to Hobart where he got him off the ground as a solo singer.
-The next step was a record deal.
-In 1972 he returned to Melbourne in the search for one.
-Radio DJ Paul Konik introduced him to Brain Cadd which presented him with a song called ''Marshall’s Portable Music Machine'' which Brian had co-written with Don Mudie.
-The track had already been recorded by Cadd in 1971 as an entry at the Tokyo Song Festival.
-Robin Jolley was called into Fable Music to rework the lead vocal track.
-Jolly thought he would fade into obscurity, but his song went #1 in Melbourne, #5 in Adelaide, #1 in Brisbane, #1 in Perth and #4 in Sydney and Top 20 in Japan.
-It was also released in the Netherlands and NZ.
-Robin released five singles, an EP and LP for Fable and three other singles on other labels.
+Robin Jolley began singing with the Melbourne group Windy and Warm in his mid-teens.
+The band released a single in 1969, ''It Hurts Me So / Bread'', which didn’t chart.
+He was discovered by Neville Kent, who encouraged him to move to Hobart and launch a solo career.
+In 1972, he returned to Melbourne seeking a record deal.
+Radio DJ Paul Konik introduced him to Brian Cadd, who offered him a song called ''Marshall’s Portable Music Machine'', co-written with Don Mudie.
+Cadd had recorded it in 1971 for the Tokyo Song Festival, but Jolley was brought into Fable Music to rework the lead vocals.
+Expecting to fade into obscurity, he was surprised when the track hit #1 in Melbourne, Brisbane, and Perth, #5 in Adelaide, #4 in Sydney, and reached the Top 20 in Japan.
+It was also released in the Netherlands and New Zealand.
+Over his career, Jolley released five singles, an EP, and an LP for Fable, plus three more singles on other labels.

 ''Marshall's Portable Music Machine (#4) / Yesterday Love'' 1972 Fable